bgord/knowledge/README.md

 - Gatsby wrapRootElement vs wrapPageElement
 - Gatsby build date
 - styled-components with forwardRef and Typescript
+- Don't pass certain props to DOM in styled-components

 ### [stimulus](stimulus.md)
 - How to connect a controller to an HTML element?